-Clinical Considerations

-- Lesbians are less likely to get preventive services for cancer; along with bisexual females are more likely to be overweight or obese. - Gay men are at higher risk of HIV and other STDs, especially among communities of color. - Transgender individuals have a high prevalence of HIV/STDs, victimization, mental health issues, and suicide and are less likely to have health insurance than straight or LGB individuals.
+Psychosocial Considerations Clinical Considerations Youth are 2 to 3 times more likely to attempt suicide and are more likely to be homeless.
+Lesbians are less likely to get preventive services for cancer; along with bisexual females are more likely to be overweight or obese.
+LGBT populations have the highest rates of Gay men are at higher risk of HIV and other STDs, tobacco, alcohol, and other drug use. especially among communities of color.
+Elderly LGBT individuals face additional Transgender individuals have a high prevalence barriers to health because of isolation of HIV/STDs, victimization, mental health issues, and a lack of social services and culturally and suicide and are less likely to have health competent providers. insurance than straight or LGB individuals.

-Visit www.glma.org for more information about:
+Visit glma.org for more information about:

-- Creating a welcoming environment,
+- · Creating a welcoming environment,

-- General guidelines (including referral resources),
+- General guide lines (including referral resources),

-- Confidentiality, and
+- · Confidentiality, and

-- Sensitivity training.
+- · Sensitivity training.

-Visit www.glaad.org for additional resources on how to fairly and accurately report on transgender people.
+Visit glaad.org for additional resources on how to fairly and accurately report on transgender people.